 Keyhole – Quick Social Stats.

-Keyhole is a real-time hashtag tracker for Twitter, Instagram and Facebook.
-It’s visual dashboard is simple, beautiful and shareable.
+Keyhole is a real-time hashtag tracker for Twitter, Instagram, and Facebook.
+Its visual dashboard is simple, beautiful and shareable.
 It is a free search platform that lets you track brands and companies with a visual dashboard that includes several charts and graphs.
-It even features a niche cloud to show you what the most popular words people use that could be associated to your search terms.
+It even features a niche cloud to show you what the most popular words people use that could be associated with your search terms.
 The platform dashboard includes statistics such at retweets, replies and original posts, and also a timeline of how popular your topic currently is and the top domains being talked about.

 According to a recent study, over 42% of online women in the United States are regular Pinterest users.
 With over 100m active monthly users, the site is a marketing force to be reckoned with, and the rise is not only limited to the US, as Pinterest is solidifying its presence in the global markets.
 If you are a business user, Pinterest’s own built-in Analytics tool gives you detailed statistics.
 On the user side, Pinterest Analytics breaks your followers down by gender, language, geographic location, and even metro areas to help boost your marketing efforts.